Creatorpravin/JavaScriptGrammar/Evaluation2/algorithm_pseudocode.md

 ```
 ## 9. The following array of numbers show the missing number? ([1,2,3,5,6])
 ### Algorithm:
+step 1: initialize strict mode in globally and variable array with input values.

+step 2: find the maximum value of array and store the maximum value in max variable.

+step 3: initialize missing variable with empty array.

+step 4: create for loop and initialize i equal to 1 and execute until i <= max.go to next step.

+step 5: check if the i present inside of array or not.if it is not present then push  i value to array.else go to next step.

+step 6: execute until for condition fails.if for condition fails then go to next step.else go to step 4.

+step 7: print missing variable.

+step 8: stop.

 ### Pseudocode:
 ```
+INIT "use strict";
+array = INPUT
+SET max=Math.max(...array);
+INIT missing = [];
+FOR ( i -> 1 to max )
+  IF (array.indexOf(i) == -1)
+     missing.push(i);
+  ENDIF
+ENDFOR
+PRINT (missing);
 ```
 ## 10. Write a program for calculating age using Date of birth?
 (1990)
 ### Algorithm: